Go to AFA About Us page

 Welcome to the All Faculty Association

-AFA Reports to the Board of Trustees by Sean Martin, AFA President
+AFA Reports to the Board of Trustees by Anne Donegan, AFA President

 AFA will be posting copies of all Board of Trustees reports.